DuyguGoksu/BrainstationCapstoneProject/README.md

 Fetures in the baseline linear regression model in the notebook 2 come from the main dataset (30000 Spotify songs).
 Merging with other lyrics datasets from Kaggle and also using lyricsgenius package and Genius API, I add lyrics to the data in notebook 3.
 In notebook 4, I clean lyrics identifying non-lyric text.

+## **Project Flowchart**
+Next, I will merge the two datasets: data used in the baseline modeling and cleaned lyrics, joining them on track_id.
+Then, I will create lyrics-based features.
-Next, I plan to create lyrics-based features and build a more advanced model that is better at predicting popularity scores.
+Finally I will build a more advanced model that is better at predicting popularity scores.